 Cultivation of proper psychological attitude so as to increase the ability of the individual to cope with the stressful situation if any.

 The results of yoga therapy, however, will vary from individual to individual.
-These results depend on two factors: the technique of yoga practices and the constitution and nature of the patient.
 For the desired effects from the yoga therapy one should ensure that the technique adopted is correct from the traditional as well as the scientific point of view.
 Useful physiological changes only take place when the proper techniques are followed.
-For this one would require a yoga guru.
-Besides this, the disordered physical, mental and spiritual state of the patient, known as, Prakriti, should be considered before beginning the healing process.
-Most of the time, the preliminary reconditioning of the individual patient is necessary before starting the main yogic treatment.
+Yoga is an integral part of ones lifestyle.
+It removes the impurities from the level of mind and unites everything with the spirit.